Snow-cannon/CS571-Finance-Sentiment/ProcessBook/ProcessBook.md

 This design is obviously heavily flawed.
 When updating the selections at the top, you cannot view the changes without a lot of scrolling.
 To improve this, we need to add side-by-side visuals such as the speedometer and word cloud, and the company overview with the stock graph.
 Additionally, we want to combine the sankey diagrams into a single div that will be able to be swapped between with a selection box.
 This will vastly reduce clutter and user frustration from the current design.

-However for designing individual visuals, this approach allowed us to focus on the visuals over the webpage for now, and therefore the design accomplished its task.
+However for designing individual visuals prior to working with the entire context of the page, this approach allowed us to focus on the visuals over the webpage for now, and therefore the design accomplished its task.

 [Complete Page](#first-full-page)